Chart Color Schemes

 Cultural Diversity

-Spearwood is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Spearwood was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Spearwood's cultural diversity is notable, with 26.1% speaking a language other than English at home and 36.4% born overseas.
 Christianity is the predominant religion, comprising 57.2%.
-Judaism, at 0.2%, is slightly overrepresented compared to Greater Perth's 0.1%.
+Judaism, however, is slightly overrepresented at 0.2%, compared to Greater Perth's 0.1%.

 Frequently Asked Questions - Diversity